ssaring/sportstracker/sportstracker/docs/README.txt

 IDE.
 This configuration and the documentation can be found in the directory 'sportstracker/misc/ide-configuration'.

+All user interfaces are defined in FXML by using the JavaFX Scene Builder 2.0.
+Unfortunately Scene Builder creates a lot of unused import statements in the FXML files, which are a performance brake when loading the FXML files at runtime.
+So the edited FXML files always needs to be corrected manually after editing in Scene Builder.
+A FXML file must not contain unused and wildcard (*) imports!
+IntelliJ IDEA and Eclipse with the e(fx)clipse plugin can support here.

 The SportsTracker project uses the following libraries:

   - Groovy 2.4.0 (http://groovy.codehaus.org)